 Ah, the holidays.
 The festivities, the family, the fun…and who can forget about the food?
 For people with pancreatic cancer, holiday foods can be a concern since the disease, at any stage, can create challenges in a patient’s diet and change nutritional needs.

 The Fix asked contributor Maria Petzel for her top tips for managing nutritional needs during the holidays.
-Petzel is a senior clinical dietitian at MD Anderson Cancer Center and a member of the Scientific and Medical Advisory Board at the Pancreatic Cancer Action Network.
+Petzel is a senior clinical dietitian at MD Anderson Cancer Center.

 Here’s what she said: